Canon 5D Mark IV vs Fujifilm X100T

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the X100T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100T has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Fujifilm X100T?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.